GullikX/regea/README.md

 Parameters for each python file can be listed using the `--help` option.

 For convenience, command line parameters can also be specified in json-formatted config files.
-Specify a config file to be used using the `REGEA_CONFIG` or `REGEA_DIFF_CONFIG` environment variables.
+Specify a config file to be used using the `REGEA_CONFIG` (for `regea.py`) or `REGEA_DIFF_CONFIG` (for `regea_diff.py`) environment variables.
 If a parameter is specified in both the given config file and on the command line, the argument specified on the command line takes precedence.
+Example:

 ```
 $ cat regea_config.json